Statistics, Finance and Actuarial Science

 - Hidden Markov models and Sequential Monte-Carlo methods (N. Chopin) 3 ECTS (Sem1)

-- Artificial intelligence for actuarial studies (A. Ly) 3 ECTS (Sem2)
+- Generative AI for insurance and actuarial studies (A. Ocello) 3 ECTS (Sem2)

 - Online learning and aggregation (A. Tsybakov) 3 ECTS (Sem2)